sictweb/bti425/notes/intro-web-api-security.md

 With our extremely simple "vehicles" API in place and producing data, we can now move on to discuss how we might *protect* this data from unwanted (unauthorized) access.

-Back in WEB322, we discussed a number of [security considerations](https://web322.ca/notes/week12) that are vital to a modern web application.
-This primairly included coverage of HTTPS, Certificates / Certificate Authorities and password encryption (hashing).
+Back in BTI325, we discussed a number of security considerations that are vital to a modern web application.
+This primarily included coverage of HTTPS, Certificates / Certificate Authorities and password encryption (hashing).
 In today's example, we will focus on bcrypt, as well as a refresher on setting up a MongoDB Atlas DB to store our user information & credentials.

 <br>

 #### MongoDB Atlas & MongoDB

-You should be familiar with MongoDB Atlas from our [experience in WEB322](https://web322.ca/notes/week08) as well as from your first BTI425 Assignment.
+You should be familiar with MongoDB Atlas from our experience in BTI325 as well as from your first BTI425 Assignment.
 MongoDB Atlas will be responsible for hosting our separate (MongoDB) "simple-api-users" database.

 To begin, set up a new "simple-api-users" database with a "uses" collection for the simple API.
 Once this is done, get a copy of the connection string - this should look something like: